 ABOUT SARAH

-Sarah Hearn is a writer, former international official, and analyst of global affairs.
+Sarah Hearn OBE is a writer, former international official, and analyst of global affairs.

-She has served with the British Government, NATO, the United Nations, and leading universities, and was awarded an OBE for her work in international affairs.
-Her career has taken her across Africa, Asia, Latin America, New York, and London.
+She has served with the British Government, NATO, the United Nations, and leading universities, and has written for the World Bank, OECD, The Broker EU, and was awarded an OBE in 2013 by Queen Elizabeth II for her distinguished service.
+Sarah’s career has taken her across Africa, Asia, Latin America, New York, and London.

-Sarah’s non-fiction work has appeared through Lexington Books and in publications from major international organizations and universities.
-Her commentary has been featured in Euronews, Deutsche Welle, Radio France Internationale, and The Guardian.
+Sarah’s non-fiction work has appeared through Bloomsbury and in publications from major international organizations and universities.
+Her commentary has been featured in Euronews, Deutsche Welle, The Wire, India, The Guardian UK, and many more.

 ABOUT QUIET HERETICS